Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3

 \subsection{Mirror longitudinal actuation}

 Each Virgo mirror is suspended to a complex seismic isolation system \dv{made of a chain of seismic filters~\cite{bib:VirgoSuspension}}.
 The bottom part is a double stage system with the so-called {\it marionette} as the first pendulum.
 The mirror is suspended to the marionette by pairs of thin silica fibers fused to the mirror~\cite{bib:AdvancedVirgoMonolithicPayload}.
 As \dv{for the O2 run}, the reference mass is suspended to the seismic filter above the marionette.
 The resonances being below 1~Hz, the mechanical response above 10~Hz, which is to be taken into account for the calibration, has a simple $1/f^2$ behavior.\\

-The position of the marionette and mirror is adjusted with electromagnetic actuators: permanent magnets are attached to the marionettes and on the back of the mirrors, while a set of coils is attached to the reference mass.
-Each coil current is driven by some electronic device and allows to steer the suspended objects. \lr{ On the end mirrors and beam splitter mirror, the longitudinal controls are distributed between the marionette (up to a few tens of Hertz) and the mirror (up to a few hundred Hertz).
-Taking in addition the contribution of the different control signals into the detector strain, the actuation responses of the marionette and mirror actuation responses need to be measured up to $\sim100\ \textrm{Hz}$ and up to $\sim1\ \textrm{kHz}$ respectively.
+The positions of the marionette and mirror are adjusted with electromagnetic actuators: permanent magnets are attached to the marionettes and on the back of the mirrors and a set of coils is attached to the reference mass.
+Electronics is used to drive the current in every coil and to steer the suspended objects. \lr{ On the end mirrors and beam splitter mirror, the longitudinal controls are distributed between the marionette (up to a few tens of Hertz) and the mirror (up to a few hundred Hertz).
+Taking in addition the contribution of the different control signals into the detector strain, the actuation responses of the marionette and mirror of the NE and WE mirrors need to be measured up to $\sim100\ \text{Hz}$ and up to $\sim1\ \text{kHz}$ respectively.
 The calibration of BS and PR actuators can be limited to lower frequencies. }

-The actuation response includes the actuator itself and the response of the suspended mirror.
+\ \\ The actuation response includes the actuator itself and the response of the suspended mirror.